 We're going to begin practicing basic flourishing strokes.
 Download the provided PDF and print it out to view the basic strokes.
 We're just going to focus on the strokes themselves.
 Once you nail down these techniques, you can then apply them to your lettering.

-Let's begin drawing the Spiral flourish.
+Let's begin drawing the spiral flourish.
 Place a blank piece of paper over your printed PDF.
 Begin tracing the spiral flourish until you've nailed down the muscle movement your arm and wrist perform.
 Once you've practiced tracing it over and over, try to draw it without tracing!

 Let's now do the same with the next flourish stroke, the loop.
-Place a new piece of paper over your printed out reference sheet and begin tracing the loop stroke.
+Place a new piece of paper over your printed reference sheet and begin tracing the loop stroke.
 Practice until you feel you can take it on without tracing.

 The key to perfecting this stroke is balancing the positive and negative space created by the overlapping lines.
-Additionally, make sure heavier and more weighted portions of the stroke cross over the light-weight portion of the stroke.
+Additionally, make sure the heavier and more weighted portions of the stroke cross over the lightweight portion of the stroke.
 Never allow two heavy strokes to interact because that creates an eyesore of extremely weighted positive space.
 Again, here it's all about balance!